Sona-Fathima12/VSDIAT-openlane/README.md

 ![WhatsApp Image 2025-06-12 at 8 38 49 PM](https://github.com/user-attachments/assets/f9946eff-3473-4318-a6d5-6e2e4049589b)

-Arduino Board-it is the image of an arduino board ,the yellow circle in it shows the chip,which controls the whole board.
-This chip is designed using a process called RTL to GDSII flow.
-Arduino includes both the hardware (the board) and software (the Arduino IDE) used to write and upload programs to the board.
+Arduino Board-it is the image of an arduino board ,the yellow circle in it shows the chip,which controls the  board.
+This chip is designe using a process called RTL to GDSII flow.
+Arduino included both the hardware (the board) and software (the Arduino IDE) used to write and upload programs to the board.

 ![WhatsApp Image 2025-06-12 at 8 56 05 PM](https://github.com/user-attachments/assets/64b1bd30-eae2-40ae-8d31-5cf3598b58a3)

-This diagram represents a block-level architecture of a Processor or SoC (System on Chip) and its interfacing components, focusing on the pinout and peripheral connections.This is a typical SoC interfacing diagram showing how various communication interfaces (I2C, UART, QSPI), memory (SDRAM, Flash, EEPROM), and power lines are connected around the Processor/SoC.
+This diagram represnt a block-level architecture of a Processor or SoC (System on Chip) and its interfacing component, focusing on the pinout and peripheral connections.This is a typical SoC interfacing diagram showing how various communication interfaces (I2C, UART, QSPI), memory (SDRAM, Flash, EEPROM), and power lines are connected around the Processor/SoC.
 It's useful in embedded system design for understanding pin usage and functional blocks.
 ![WhatsApp Image 2025-06-12 at 8 38 49 PM (1)](https://github.com/user-attachments/assets/46121903-7a16-41bf-b19c-7f9be63cb643)
 ![WhatsApp Image 2025-06-12 at 8 38 49 PM (2)](https://github.com/user-attachments/assets/2678b7b9-ccbb-4246-8572-998878c73bb2)
 ![WhatsApp Image 2025-06-12 at 8 38 51 PM (1)](https://github.com/user-attachments/assets/ca8959ca-e572-4ba3-9c70-735aa49de9b6)